cash93149314-ship-it/privacy-policy-template/en.md

 ### Introduction

-Welcome to [Your Website Name].
+Welcome to [E-Mobility 維運團隊].
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website and use our services.
 Please read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access the site.

 ### Data Controller